 Real exports have been picking up (Charts 6[1] and 7).
 They marked a slight increase in the third quarter last year, after declining slightly for two quarters in a row through the second quarter, and rose noticeably in the fourth quarter.
-Although exports in January also registered high growth relative to the fourth quarter, they may have jumped due to the effects of the timing of the Lunar New Year holidays (in China and other countries), in light of a surge in exports to East Asia including China.
-Looking at movements in exports by region (Chart 7[1]), exports to the United States-which decreased in the second quarter and leveled off in the third quarter-continued to increase markedly in both the fourth quarter on a quarter-on-quarter basis and January compared with the fourth quarter.
-With motor vehicles and their related goods starting to pick up, exports to the United States have moved moderately upward overall since capital goods and parts have recently increased, reflecting the recovery in business fixed investment in the United States.
-Exports to the EU-which dropped in the fourth quarter, after being roughly flat in the third quarter-turned upward in January relative to the fourth quarter.
-Exports to China-which increased slightly in the third quarter, after declining for two quarters in a row through the second quarter-rose in the fourth quarter as well, mainly in IT-related goods.
-Although they increased significantly in January compared with the fourth quarter, the rise might have been affected by the aforementioned timing of the Lunar New Year holidays.
-Exports to NIEs have picked up markedly, mainly in IT-related goods and in capital goods and parts since last fall.
-ASEAN-which had remained somewhat sluggish-have finally begun to bottom out of late.
-Meanwhile, exports to Others have continued to increase moderately since the second quarter, mainly in capital goods and parts, supported in part by movements in foreign exchange rates.
-By goods (Chart 7[2]), exports of motor vehicles and their related goods have continued to be more or less flat with the fluctuations smoothed out.
-Exports of IT-related goods have picked up markedly, mainly in parts for smartphone products, supported partly by movements in foreign exchange rates.
-Exports of capital goods and parts have also increased moderately, against the backdrop of the recovery in business fixed investment in the United States and of the firmness in global IT-related demand.
-Exports of intermediate goods, including iron and steel as well as chemicals, had been somewhat weak until early last fall, mainly in those bound for East Asia, but they have recently moved upward.
+Since the start of the year, exports rose in January-February on average relative to the fourth quarter, despite large monthly fluctuations such as the jump in January and the decline in February following the prior increase.
+Those fluctuations were caused partly by the effects of the Lunar New Year holidays (in China and other countries) on exports to East Asia including China.
+Looking at movements in exports by region (Chart 7[1]), exports to the United States-which decreased in the second quarter and leveled off in the third quarter-continued to increase markedly in both the fourth quarter on a quarter-on-quarter basis and January-February compared with the fourth quarter.
+With the pick-up in motor vehicles and their related goods, exports to the United States have moved moderately upward overall since capital goods and parts have recently increased, reflecting the recovery in business fixed investment in the United Exports to the EU-which dropped in the fourth quarter, after being roughly States.